juju/docs/src/en/developer-getting-started.md

 ## Writing your Charm

-The fastest way to write a new charm is to build off of layers that have already been done.
+The fastest way to write a new charm is to build off of existing layers.
 This allows you to create code that is very focused for the service you are trying to implement.

-Layers let you build on the work of other charmers, whether that work is in the form of other charms that you can extend and modify, interfaces that are already built for you and know how to communicate with a remote service and let you know when that service is ready and what it provides for you, or partial base layers that make managing dependencies much easier.
+Layers let you build on the work of other charmers, whether that work is in the form of other charms that you can extend and modify, interfaces that communicate with remote services, or partial base layers that make managing dependencies much easier.
 And it does this in a consistent, repeatable, and incremental way.

 The available layers and interfaces can be found at [interfaces.juju.solutions](http://interfaces.juju.solutions/).
 The `basic`